AirSayy/code-monkey/README.md

 **Tech used:** JavaScript

-I solve code challenges everyday and practice code algorithms , this has built my confidence in javascript algorithms continually.
+I solve code everyday and practice code algorithms , this has built my confidence in javascript algorithms continually.
 When im not working on my projects, you can find me solving code-wars and pushing the solutions here.